-For those who made the cut, the time has come to become a bonafide house sitter.
+For those who made the cut, the time has come to become a pro house sitter.

 It ain’t the 90s anymore, so don’t go thinking you’ll find long-term house sitting jobs in the back page ads of the local newspaper.
 No, you’ll need to stare into the glow of your favorite device religiously if you want to find a proper gig.

 Keri and I use a service called TrustedHousesitters, which has worked out very well for us.

 Their website and app are both fantastic, they offer loads of jobs in over 110 countries, and everyone on the site is vetted and verified.
 Not to mention, it’s the most widely-used house and pet sitting website in the world.

 You can browse through TrustedHousesitter’s job opportunities for free, but ultimately you’ll need to become a paid member to apply for sits.
 Memberships start at $129 but should pay for themselves after a night or two of free accommodation at your first gig.